thevikas/genealogy/README.md

 * To port it to php7 standard - completed - 20170712
 * Build a reactjs base frontend - ongoing - 20170712
-* Build a API to work with database
+* Build a API to work with database - ongoing - 20170714
 * Build android app which consumed the API

 # Reports